 Actor, writer 1745

-The principal sources for this project are English and Scottish newspapers, covering the years 1700-1780.
-Although some have been digitized, the poor quality of surviving newsprint makes digital text searching unreliable, so project researchers have combed thousands of physical, microfilmed and electronic newspaper issues in libraries and archives around Britain.
-The database contains full transcriptions of advertisements, and when possible photographic reproductions.
+The principal sources for this project are English and Scottish newspapers published between 1700 and 1780.
+Although some have been digitized, the poor quality of surviving newsprint makes digital text searching unreliable, so project researchers have surveyed thousands of newspaper issues in archives all over Britain, some in their original print form as well as many more on microfilm or digital form.
+The database contains full transcriptions of advertisements, and when possible photographic reproductions (some have been digitally manipulated to improve legibility).
 A user guide explains how to make use of the database, and a glossary of terms used in the advertisements is also available.
-An additional document provides examples of newspaper advertisements offering enslaved people for sale in England and Scotland, and another includes advertisements placed by people seeking to purchase the bodies or work of the enslaved or bound.
+An additional document provides examples of newspaper advertisements offering enslaved people for sale in England and Scotland.
 Finally, these webpages include a guide to further reading and web resources, as well as resources designed to make this data useful to school teachers and their pupils.